noble-assets/ibc/spec/app/ics-021-permissioned-token-transfer/README.md

 }
 ```

-### Upgarde Handshake
+#### Upgarde Handshake

-// todo : not needed for now imo, but when we wanna do ics21-2? which might have native trasfer functionality
+// todo : not needed for now imo, but when we wanna do ics21-2? which might have native transfer functionality.
 Advantages of native transfer, easy to ensure that tokens arent trasferred anywhere else. they all stay in the same ics21-2 channel and can only be sent back to host. no multi hops.

-### Packet relay
+#### Packet relay

 `onRecvPacket` need not be implemented for the Host chain as the Mirror chain does not issue any packets.
 The mirror chain on `onRecvPacket` stores the new and updated channel data.